Srusti-26/social-media-app/README.md

   Your browser does not support the video tag.
 </video>

-*Complete demo showcasing all features and design variations*
+*Complete demo showcasing all features and design variations check - backend/project_demo/DEMO.mp4 *

 ## Screenshots